 More about Dean

-I moved to Clarkston in July of 1997, 24 years ago.
+I moved to Clarkston in July of 1997, 25 years ago.
 I was attracted to the area of Clarkston due to the excellent location in its proximity to Atlanta as well as ease of access to I-285 in getting to areas north and south of Atlanta.
 I discovered so much more than a home with a great location.
 I love the neighborhoods to walk my dogs, the age of the homes, and the wonderful residents living here.
 I am a member of the Clarkston Historic Preservation Commission to help preserve Clarkston and to ensure smart development that supports the families and homes while increasing our Quality-of-Life.

 I moved to Georgia from Northern Virginia in 1990.
 I was a land surveyor for Washington Gas Light Company and previously had been a customer service specialist with a residential construction company specializing in multi-family townhomes and apartment condominiums.
 My background allowed me to transition to superintendent in charge of commercial building and renovation for specialty construction companies here in Georgia.
-My portfolio includes medical renovations in hospitals and medical centers to create new operating rooms, CAT scan and x-ray rooms, doctor’s offices and labs, as well as hotel renovations, new townhomes, new church buildings, renovations at Zoo Atlanta, numerous restaurants including 5 in Krog Street Market, hair and nail salons, and a Starbucks on Monroe Drive in Atlanta.
+My portfolio includes medical renovations in hospitals and medical centers to create new operating rooms, CT scan and x-ray rooms, doctor’s offices and labs, as well as hotel renovations, new townhomes, new church buildings, renovations at Zoo Atlanta, numerous restaurants including 5 in Krog Street Market, hair and nail salons, and a Starbucks on Monroe Drive in Atlanta.

 I was on the team that professionalized the city, changing from a mayor/council form to a council/city manager form of government, hiring our first city manager in 2011.
 That action was the single best thing that has happened for the City of Clarkston.
-Professionalizing the city included compartmentalizing the three departments (administration, police, and public works) into three separate buildings where we only had one building housing all three.
-We annexed commercial properties, expanding the city while increasing our tax base, which has facilitated support for public projects and survival of the city.
+Professionalizing the city included compartmentalizing our three departments, administration, police public safety, and public works.
+Where we only had one building, City Hall, we acquired the Morris historic home, renovating it for our City Hall Annex for administrative offices, and building a new Public Works compound in 2012-2013.
+We annexed commercial properties, expanding the city boundry while increasing our tax base, which has facilitated support for public projects and financial survival of the city.

 I again seek the honorary position of representing the people of the City of Clarkston as a City Council member because service to our community is very important to me.
-I have been in service to this community for over 13 years and continue as a current member of the Historic Preservation Commission and on the Technical Advisory Committee for our current zoning re-evaluation.
+I have been in service to this community for over 16 years and continue as a current member of the Historic Preservation Commission and on the Technical Advisory Committee for our current zoning re-evaluation.

 During my tenure as a public servant, I pursued extensive training in government policy and operations through the Atlanta Regional Commission (ARC) and the Georgia Municipal Association (GMA), including urban development, pedestrian safety, and municipal law.
 I’ve been awarded the GMA Certificate of Achievement for Education and have over 117 hours of credit for courses in Downtown Development Authority, Urban Redevelopment, Public Works and Transportation, Parks and Recreation, Planning and Zoning, Housing for Seniors, Historic Preservation, Cultural Competency, Complete Streets, Planning for Healthy Communities, Mental Health First Aid, Equitable Transit Oriented Development, Bicycle Facility Design, Ethics for Elected Officials, and other community development seminars.